 ROS is an acronym for reactive oxygen species.
 High levels of these free radicals are associated with oxidative stress and damage to DNA, RNA, and proteins.
 Yet it is this characteristic that might make them effective for attacking cancer cells.

-Fullerenes have been incorporated successfully into some light-based cancer therapies.
-Combined with carboxylic acid, C60 was shown in one study to break down human cervical carcinoma cells through phototoxicity.
+Fullerenes have been successfully incorporated into certain light-based cancer therapies.
+When combined with a carboxylic acid, C60 was shown in one study to induce phototoxicity in human cervical carcinoma cells.

 In addition, a 2009 study of irradiated mice reported that buckyballs suspended in water helped reduce damage from radiation: